GDPR Guide: Is this the end of cold emails?

 If consent was the only option available to B2B marketers then the GDPR essentially prohibits cold-call emails.
 This would, seemingly, put B2B marketers in a very tough position.
 It’s not impossible to get prospective clients to consent to your emails before you send them.
 One method to obtain this type of consent might be a via trade show or exhibition, where you encourage prospects to sign up for your email list.
 Provided the prospects know what they are signing up for, this kind of scenario would qualify as consent under the GDPR regulation.

 The problem is that many businesses do not go about their B2B marketing activities in this fashion—at least not for every contact.
 It’s far more common for marketers to do research online, identify potential clients, find contact details for decision-makers, and reach out to those key personnel.
 This strategy allows you to grow your contact list consistently.
 It also means that you can reach out to companies that you haven’t encountered at trade shows, or that you haven’t drawn to your website already by way of inbound marketing.

-Fortunately, the answer is “Not necessarily.”
-Article 6.1 of the General Data Protection Regulation includes six legal grounds for processing and using personal data.
+Fortunately, the answer is “No”.
+Article 6.1 of the General Data Protection Regulation provides six legal grounds for processing and using personal data.